What Are Meme Stocks?

 Trending stocks and viral stocks are not one in the same.
 Overall, stocks trend upward due to a company’s recent innovations, partnerships, financial success or news reports.
 Viral stocks, on the other hand, are dependent on a social media push.
 And, in most cases, these companies are currently being shorted due to their financial struggles.

 All investments come with varying amounts of risk and reward.
 But you can identify these risks and potential rewards through data analysis and charting.
-Sign up for the Trade of the Day e-letter below for daily access to expert stock picks, tips and trends.
-You’ll also get up-to-date news on the latest social media waves that hit the stock market.

 About Corey Mann